Afhamyub/Portfolio/README.md

 ## About

-This portfolio brings together my interests in creative development, game logic, agentic AI, automation, and sketching.
+This portfolio brings together my interests in creative development, game logic, agentic AI, automation.
 It includes interactive studies inspired by projects such as my chess game and Candy Crush prototype.

 ## Highlights